linagora/tmail-flutter/docs/adr/0093-search-filter-single-source-of-truth.md

 ## Consequences

 **Positive**
-- `copyWith()` called only in the two notifiers — no diverging filter state between web and mobile
+- `copyWith()` called only in the one notifier — no diverging filter state between web and mobile
-- Draft vs committed boundary is explicit — chips never flicker during form edits; Cancel is a no-op
+- One notifier for every surface — advanced-form edits, chips, and result filters stay consistent (live sync)
 - `position` removed from the model — "user intent only" invariant enforced at the type level
 - Pagination cursors never pollute the committed SSOT — they live on the transient `SearchRequestSpec`
 - `FilterMessageOption` is inbox-only; no hidden filter bleed into JMAP queries
 - OCP on both axes: new "which search" = new `SearchExecutionIntent`; new pagination rule (e.g. `collapseThreads`) = new `SearchPaginationStrategy` + one ordered entry — first-match means insertion never alters contexts outside its guard, so existing code and tests stay green
 - `SearchEmailQueryParams` removes the long interactor argument list and centralizes request construction
-- `_updateMemorySearchFilter`, `_memorySearchFilter`, `_synchronizeSearchFilter`, `listFilterOnSuggestionForm` eliminated
+- `_updateMemorySearchFilter`, `_memorySearchFilter`, `_synchronizeSearchFilter`, `listFilterOnSuggestionForm`, and `SearchFilterDraftNotifier` eliminated

 **Negative**
 - `SearchController.searchEmailFilter.obs` bridge persists until web chip widgets migrate to `Consumer`
 - `ThreadController` still bridges result state via `appProviderContainer.listen()` until the thread view migrates
-- `SearchFilterDraftNotifier` is `keepAlive` (session-scoped), so search-disable must explicitly `clear()` both notifiers — missing cleanup leaves stale draft
+- `SearchFilterNotifier` is `keepAlive`, so search-disable must explicitly `clear()` it and logout must `invalidate` it — missing cleanup leaves stale filter state
 - `Session`/`AccountId` inside `SearchEmailQueryParams` is temporary — addressed when `SessionProvider` is introduced